ClickerNZ/ED_Enhanced_T16000/README.md

 Assuming the script compiled and runs fine, start Elite Dangerous.

 > NOTE: You need to always run the script before starting the game

+### SCRIPT CONTROLLER CHECK

+The script will check for compatible controllers each time it is run (as described under REQUIREMENTS) and will ABORT if you don't have at least;

+- Thrustmaster T16000L or T16000M FCS flight stick...
+- Thrustmaster TWCS Throttle

+If you have either of the following compatible rudder pedals, they too will work with this script and the script will NOT ABORT if you don't;

+- TFRPRudder
+- TFRPHARudder

+The script will also automatically assign YAW to the most appropriate device in the following order;
+- Rudder Pedals (if one is detected)
+- Throttle Paddles
+- Joystick Twist axis

+Alternately, you can set this manually via a variable in ED_UserSettings.tmh.
+(this is covered in the User Settings section above)

 ### LAUNCHER BATCH FILE